Skip to Content

 Gay saunas in Montevideo

-There are two gay saunas in Montevideo that have stood the test of time and still very much alive and well today!
-They get particularly busy on weekends, especially Sauna Horus, which is open late enough to capture the late-night after-party crowd.
+Two gay saunas in Montevideo have stood the test of time and are still very much alive and well today!
+They get particularly busy on weekends, especially Sauna Horus, which opens late enough to capture the late-night after-party crowd.

 • Toronto Sauna: the largest and most popular gay sauna in Montevideo.
-It is located at Calle Tacuarembó 1531 in the Cordón neighbourhood.
-It opens all week from 3pm to 11pm and till 1am on Fridays/Saturdays.
+It is located at Calle Tacuarembó 1531 in the Cordón neighborhood.
+It opens all week from 3 pm to 11 pm and till 1 am on Fridays/Saturdays.
 The best time to come is Saturday and Sunday afternoons.

 • Sauna Horus: Horus is not as big as Toronto, but it's generally more popular because it's centrally located at Julio Herrera y Obes 1240 corner, just a few blocks away from Plaza Independencia.
-It is open daily from 3pm to midnight, but on weekends it is open until 8am the following morning, thereby attracting a younger late-night clubbing crowd.
+It is open daily from 3pm to midnight, but on weekends it is open until 8 am the following morning, attracting a younger late-night clubbing crowd.

 Gay cruising in Montevideo

 We found that in most places we've visited in the world, the gay dating apps have replaced the outdoor gay cruising scene.
-Our local friends in Montevideo told us there are still a handful of gay cruising areas to check out:
+Our local friends in Montevideo told us there are still a handful of gay cruising areas to check out.
+Note that the Cine Private has closed down and is no longer operating.

 We cannot stress the importance of safety and common sense if going cruising, especially at night.
-There are always pickpockets looking for easy targets, so best leave all valuables behind if possible and have your wits about you!
+There are always pickpockets looking for easy targets, so best lto eave all valuables behind if possible and have your wits about you!

 Showing the gay scene of Montevideo